kirill-gerasimenko-da/ssm/README.md

 The are two helper scripts `encrypt-param.ps1` and `decrypt-param.ps1` just for that.

-Encryption requires to provide a text to be encrypted and a `KMS` key id.
-To simplify things, if the key is not provided as a command like parameter it will look for it in the `~/.aws/config` file under `ssm-param-files-key` key:
+Encryption requires to provide a text to be encrypted, an `AWS` profile name and `KMS` key.
+If none provided - `default` value will be used for profile and the key value will be searched in `~/.aws/config` file under `ssm-param-files-key` key.
+Providing the profile/key as an argument to the script will override the alogrithm.

+Below is the example of the profile with `KMS` key set up:
 ``` ini
 [default]
 region = us-east-1